Best starting classes to use in Elden Ring

 • Best Weapons: Club

-While pretty much all starting classes in Elden Ring are viable, and the starting bonuses won’t have any serious consequences in the long run, we advise new players from starting with the wretch.
+While pretty much all starting classes in Elden Ring are viable, and the starting bonuses won’t have any serious consequences in the long run, we advise new players not to start with the Wretch.

-A recurring class from previous FromSoftware titles, the Wretch is a blank-slate class that doesn’t give the player any starting options other than a club to wield.
-While the club is actually a decent weapon to start the game with due to its high poise damage, a check for staggering enemies, players may find the class difficult because of its low physical defenses and starting health pool.
+A recurring class from previous FromSoftware titles, the Wretch is a blank-slate class that doesn’t give you any starting options other than a club to wield.
+While the club is actually a decent weapon to start the game with due to its ability to stagger enemies quickly and effectively, you may find the class difficult because of its low physical defenses, starting health pool, and overall equipment.

 This is a soft ranking list of the starting classes in Elden Ring.
-It is important to remember every starting class in the game is viable based on playtesting and community feedback.
+It is important to remember that every starting class in the game is viable based on playtesting and community feedback.
+Experimenting with different starting classes will also be useful for DLC runs or if the game gets a sequel.

 Author